 Banshee (bean-sidhe) means ‘Faerie woman’ or ‘woman of the Faerie mound.
-Many Irish legends exist surrounding the Banshees and just how evil is she meant to be but is she really?.
+Many legends exist surrounding the Banshees and just how evil is she meant to be.

 The legends of the Irish Banshee